zzzeek/sqla_tutorial/presentation/index.rst

 * ``sqlalchemy.testing`` - an exported test suite that is used for third party dialect authors to test their dialects for full feature compliance
 * ``sqlalchemy.examples`` - includes an in-depth performance testing suite
-  as well as the home for Space Invaders and over a dozen other recipes and ideas.
+  as over a dozen other recipes and ideas.
 Many more are on the Github wiki.